- Good Rabbinical Teaching is inherently Relational

 Face #4.
 The Ben Elohim (the Eagle).
 In the testimony of the fourth session, according to the one called the Grace of Adonai (John, Yochanan), the Messiah is depicted as the ben Ha-Elohim (Son of God); the symbol of the “Eagle” in Ezekiel’s vision indicates the Divine Presence.

 What we discover from the Four Messengers:

 In the Testimony of Messiah we discover from the witness of the four Malakim (Messengers, Jewish Evangelists) that the Anointed One is the Last Adam.
 In the Tanakh four is the numerical symbol for “universality” (N-S-E-W).
 Therefore, the Message here does not just apply to the Children of Israel.
 The Message of the four Jewish Evangelists also applies universally to every human being (cf. the “Messiah in Sukkot”).
 The besorah of Ha-Mashiach is universally directed to the Jew first (‘to him who much is given, much is expected’) and then, thereafter, also to the Gentile.
 The problem of sin is a universal one.
 Both Jew and Gentile are members of the race of Adam.
 The need for deliverance from sin and the gift of righteousness is a universal need.
-Although Israel is the Creator’s chosen nation and elect people, it has always been Adonai’s plan to use the royal, priestly nation and people of Israel as a means to reach out and spread His mercy and saving-help to all the nations and peoples of the world.
+Although Israel is the Creator’s chosen nation and elect people, it has always been the plan of HaShem (the NAME) to use the royal, priestly nation and people of Israel as a means to reach out and spread His mercy and saving-help to all the nations and peoples of the world.
 In an unknown time in the (near) future Israel will fulfill this calling… We believe in this 21st century!

 We are all sinners in need of a Deliverer: